Berlimioz/open_solidus_cloudinary/README.md

-# Spree Cloudinary
+# Solidus Cloudinary

+This gem is inspired from the Spree Cloudinary extension spree_cloudinary, and most of the code is from https://github.com/chautoni/spree_cloudinary.

-This is a Spree extension that uploads images to [Cloudinary](https://cloudinary.com) via [CarrierWave](https://github.com/jnicklas/carrierwave) instead of the default [Paperclip](https://github.com/thoughtbot/paperclip).
+This is a Solidus extension that uploads images to [Cloudinary](https://cloudinary.com) via [CarrierWave](https://github.com/jnicklas/carrierwave) instead of the default [Paperclip](https://github.com/thoughtbot/paperclip).

-## Why I made such this gem?

-Providing an alternative free solution for cloud image storing

 # Setup

-Add `spree_cloudinary` to your Gemfile and `bundle`.
+Add `open_solidus_cloudinary` to your Gemfile and `bundle`.

 # Configuration

-Create an initializer file for Cloudinary (`config/initializers/spree_cloudinary.rb`):
+Create an initializer file for Cloudinary (`config/initializers/solidus_cloudinary.rb`):

     # See the section titled 'Ruby On Rails integration' at http://cloudinary.com/documentation/rails_integration
     # for full options.